The Strange Fate Of Mary Jonas

 Copyright © 2022 Kathi Kresol, Haunted Rockford Events

-The Mysterious Ghost Ship of Lake Michigan
+The Ghost Ship of Lake Michigan

 Originally published in The Rock River Times